wireapp/wire-server/docs/src/how-to/install/helm-prod.md

 ## How to install wire-server itself

-Open `my-wire-server/values.yaml` and replace `example.com` and other domains and subdomains with domains of your choosing.
+Open `my-wire-server/values.yaml` and replace `default.domain` and other domains and subdomains with domains of your choosing.
 Look for the `# change this` comments.
-You can try using `sed -i 's/example.com/<your-domain>/g' values.yaml`.
+You can try using `sed -i 's/default.domain/<your-domain>/g' values.yaml`.

 1. If you are not using team settings, comment out `teamSettings` under `brig.config.externalURLs`.